bovard/archon/README.md

-  -r, --replay-dir  Specify the directory to save the replays in    [default: "replays"] -s, --series      Players play the maps in series instead 1 by 1 -t, --all-teams   Runs all teams in teams/ on the specified maps
+  -r, --replay-dir  Specify the directory to save the replays in    [default: "replays"] -s, --series      Players play the maps in series instead 1 by 1 -t, --all-teams   Runs all teams in teams/ on the specified maps -x, --mirror      Runs 2x the matches with teams as both A and B
 ```
 ### Watch the matches
 ```